-- System travel can cause crush, shear, or pinch injuries. - Only trained operators should operate this equipment.

-- Restrict access to all motor and stage parts - $\circ~$ when the system moves under power (during normal operation, for example). - when the system is moved manually (during the installation process or when you do maintenance, for example). - Motors are capable of very high speeds and acceleration rates.
+- System travel can cause crush, shear, or pinch injuries. - Only trained operators should operate this equipment. - Do not put yourself in the travel path of machinery. - Restrict access to all motor and stage parts - when the system moves under power (during normal operation, for example). - when the system is moved manually (during the installation process or when you do maintenance, for example). - Motors are capable of very high speeds and acceleration rates.